 With Writable Volumes, you can configure per-user volumes where users can install and configure their own applications and keep the data that is specific to their profile.
 A Writable Volume is assigned to a specific user and becomes available to the user from any machine.

-at a time per-user per OS.
+A Writable Volume is an empty VMDK or VHD file that you assign to a specific user.
+It mounts to the VM when the user authenticates to the desktop.
+You can attach only one Writable Volume at a time per-user per OS.
 For example, if a user logs into a Windows 7 machine and a Windows 10 machine at the same time, one volume is attached to the user on Windows 7 and another one on Windows 10.

 A Writable Volume can contain data such as application settings, user profile, licensing information, configuration files, and user-installed applications.